catalyzeio/paas-cli-reference/combined_docs.md

 Lists all associated environments
 ```

 `associated` outputs information about all previously associated environments on your local machine.
-The information that is printed out includes the alias, environment ID, actual environment name, service ID, the git repo directory, and whether or not it is the default environment.
+The information that is printed out includes the alias, environment ID, actual environment name, service ID, and the git repo directory.
 Here is a sample command

 ```
 catalyze associated